 Cabling should not violate the minimum bend radius specified in the manufacturer’s cable specifications.

-If MCC breakers and/or fuses must be repositioned/removed during a loss of power, are emergency lights adequately pointed to perform that task? , labeled
+If MCC breakers and/or fuses must be repositioned/removed during a loss of power, are emergency lights adequately pointed to perform that task?
+Are the components that must be manually respositioned, labeled?

 Planned maintenance outages of MCCs could de-energize the normal source of power to Appendix R emergency lighting and could affect the reliability of the emergency lighting’s battery.
 For example, Appendix R emergency lighting is designed with batteries capable of supplying emergency lighting for 8-hours without causing damage to the batteries upon a loss of ac power.
 Maintenance on MCCs that supply ac power to emergency lights that is scheduled to take longer than 8-hours could result in excessive discharge of the batteries on the Appendix R emergency lights.